yashpreetbathla/yashpreetbathla/README.md

 - Rewrote legacy tools for the **Volume Licensing Platform** with React + Redux.
 - Set up live **monitoring dashboards** for production metrics.
 - Proactively handled **production bugs** as part of the on-call engineering team.

+### 🎓 Amazon — _Summer Intern_

+📅 May 2022 – Aug 2022

+- Designed and implemented notification system for job creation in CVAT
+- Built scalable AWS infrastructure using CDK, SNS, and Lambda functions
+- Integrated Slack and Chime bots for real-time job notifications
+- Contributed to open-source CVAT platform development

 ---